slinlee/slinlee.github.io/wedding.md

 | July 3 | South Coast Tour.
 Welcome dinner and stay in Hella. |
 | July 4 | Ceremony and Reception.
 Stay in Hella. |
 | July 5 | Return to Reykjavik by afternoon. |

+We'll be staying in Iceland longer after the official festivities.
+We hope you can stay longer to see more of Iceland.
+Let us know if you'd like to travel together!

 </div>
 </section>